The Full Story

 Button batteries: The holiday season means many more toys and other gifts around children that contain button batteries - such as watches, remote controls, lighted ornaments, singing greeting cards, calculators, flameless candles, and innumerable other products.
 You may think that there are no button batteries in your home or the homes or other accommodations you’re visiting, but think again!
 Button batteries are virtually everywhere.

-Poison Control is standing by, on holidays and every day of the year.
-If you suspect any kind of poisoning, call Poison Control at 1-800-222-1222 at any time, 24-hours-a-day.
+Poison Control is standing by, on holidays and every day of the year, 24/7.
+If you suspect any kind of poisoning, use the webPOISONCONTROL® online tool for guidance or call 1-800-222-1222.

 Mary Elizabeth May, RN, BA, MPH